 Four out of five Australians will suffer from lower back pain at some point in their lives.
 It is the most common cause of job-related disability and a leading contributor to missed workdays.
-The good news is that a sore back is usually temporary and with the right chiropractic treatment one can see improvement within a few days or weeks.

 Acute back pain vs. Chronic back pain

 Acute back pain accounts for most lower back pain cases and lasts a few days to a few weeks.
 The majority of acute low back pain is mechanical in nature.
 A disruption in the way the components of the back fit together and move is usually the cause.
 Components namely include the spine, muscle, intervertebral discs, and nerves.

 Subacute lower back pain is defined as pain that lasts between 4 and 12 weeks.

 Chronic back pain is the pain that persists for 12 weeks or longer, even after an initial injury or underlying cause of acute lower back pain has been treated.
 Indeed, about 20 percent of people affected by acute lower back pain develop chronic lower back pain with persistent symptoms at one year.

 Lower back pain Symptoms

 Most people experience back pain in their lives.
 Likewise, it affects both men and women equally.
 Around 1 in 6 Australians have back pain.
 This pain can range from a dull, constant ache to a sudden, sharp sensation that leaves the person incapacitated.
 The type of pain you have will depend on the underlying cause of your back pain.
 Lower back pain symptoms are summarised below: